*located on the Armstrong Campus

 Graduates are eligible for two credentials after graduation, and would be eligible for three board sub-specialist certifications after significant experience and training under medical direction.

 B.S.
-Degree Program in Respiratory Therapy – Traditional Program
+Degree Program, Respiratory Therapy Major – Traditional

 Credit Hours: 130

-Georgia Southern University’s Respiratory Therapy degree program offers a traditional program track for students with no medical backgrounds, as well as an Online Career Ladder Program for current respiratory therapists who want to earn their degree online while working.
+Georgia Southern University’s Respiratory Therapy Program offers a traditional program track for students with no medical backgrounds, as well as an Online Career Ladder Program for current respiratory therapists who want to earn their degree online while working.

 B.S.
-Degree in Respiratory Therapy – Online Career Ladder Program
+Degree Program, Respiratory Therapy Major – Online Career Ladder

 Credit Hours: 130